mui/material-ui/docs/src/pages/components/typography/typography-de.md

 Fontsource can be configured to load specific subsets, weights and styles.
 Material-UI default typography configuration only relies on 300, 400, 500, and 700 font weights.

 ## Komponente

+The Typography component makes it easy to apply a default set of font weights and sizes in your application.

 {{"demo": "pages/components/typography/Types.js"}}